sscholbe/heli-predict/README.md

 ## Why a neural network?

-In Battlefield 4, helicopters are very agile, and bullets have ballistics.
-We usually have to aim quite distant from the location on the player screen to hit something.
-Since the helicopters are agile and thus hard to predict, hitting helicopters using an aimbot is quite challenging.
+In Battlefield 4, helicopters are very agile and bullets have ballistics.
+We usually have to aim quite far ahead from the location on the player screen to hit an enemy.
+Since the helicopters are agile and thus hard to predict, consistently hitting helicopters using an aimbot is challenging.

 ![trajectory](https://user-images.githubusercontent.com/79590619/173610035-ddc35520-0058-4c15-a5ff-2a83794ec95c.png)